Are Medicare Advantage Plans Based on Income?

 Are Medicare Advantage plans based on income?

-Simply put, no. Medicare Advantage premiums are not directly linked to your income level.
-This contrasts with certain parts of Original Medicare, where high-income earners typically pay more.
+Simply put, no. A majority of the Medicare Advantage premiums are not directly linked to your income level.
+This could contrast with certain parts of Original Medicare, where high-income earners may have to pay more.

-This article will guide you through the premiums and benefits of Medicare Advantage plans, how they differ from Original Medicare, and what you need to know about eligibility and enrollment without the influence of income on cost.
+This article will guide you through the possible premiums and benefits of certain Medicare Advantage plans, how they could differ from Original Medicare, and what you need to know about eligibility and enrollment.

 Key Takeaways

-• Income does influence Original Medicare costs through the IRMAA surcharge, which is based on the beneficiary’s modified adjusted gross income (MAGI) from two years prior, but this surcharge does not directly affect Medicare Advantage premiums.
+• Income will likely not influence Original Medicare costs through the IRMAA surcharge, which may be based on the beneficiary’s modified adjusted gross income (MAGI) from two years prior, but this surcharge may not directly affect Medicare Advantage premiums.

 Compare Plans in One Step!